|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Crashed November 24, 1942

-Built by North American Aviation.
-Delivered to the U. S. Army Air.
-Ferried overseas via Hawaii to Australia.
+Built by North American Aviation (NAA) in Inglewood.
+Constructors Number 82-5631.
+Delivered to the U. S. Army Air Force (USAAF) as B-25C Mitchell serial number 41-12996.
+Ferried overseas via Hickam Field then across the Pacific to Australia.

-Assigned to the 5th Air Force, 3rd Bombardment Group, 90th Bombardment Squadron.
+Assigned to the 5th Air Force (5th AF), 3rd Bombardment Group (3rd BG), 90th Bombardment Squadron (90th BS).
 No known nickname or nose art.

-On November 24, 1942 took off on a bombing mission over the Vitiaz Strait.
+On November 24, 1942 took off from Port Moresby piloted by Captain Raymond T. Petersen on a bombing mission over the Vitiaz Strait.
 Aboard was Royal Australian Air Force (RAAF) co-pilot P/O Robert Murray Wilson.
-Crashed into the sea off the north coast of New Guinea in the vicinity of French Harbor.
+This B-25 crashed into the sea in the vicinity of French Harbor off the north coast of New Guinea.
+Pilot Petersen and co-pilot Wilson were killed in the crash and remain listed as Missing In Action (MIA).

 Fates of the Crew